 Students, who want the external switches to match the button switches on the player, can cut out and use the artwork in this booklet.
-To make more copies of the artwork, download a version of this booklet online: aph.org/manuals.
+To make more copies of the artwork, download a version of this booklet from the Joy Player shopping page.